Counterculture of the 1960s: Psychedelic research and experimentation

-As most research on psychedelics began in the 1940s and 50s, heavy experimentation made its effect in the 1960s during this era of change and movement.
+As most research on psychedelics began in the 1940s and 1950s, heavy experimentation made its effect in the 1960s during this era of change and movement.
 Researchers were gaining acknowledgment and popularity with their promotion of psychedelia.
 This really anchored the change that counterculture instigators and followers began.
 Most research was conducted at top collegiate institutes, such as Harvard University.

 Timothy Leary and his Harvard research team had hopes for potential changes in society.
 Their research began with psilocybin mushrooms and was called the Harvard Psilocybin Project.
 In one study known as the Concord Prison Experiment, Leary investigated the potential for psilocybin to reduce recidivism in criminals being released from prison.
 After the research sessions, Leary did a follow-up.
 He found that "75% of the turned on prisoners who were released had stayed out of jail."
 He believed he had solved the nation's crime problem.
 But with many officials skeptical, this breakthrough was not promoted.

-Because of the personal experiences with these drugs Leary and his many outstanding colleagues, Aldous Huxley (The Doors of Perception) and Alan Watts (The Joyous Cosmology) believed that these were the mechanisms that could bring peace to not only the nation but the world.
-As their research continued the media followed them and published their work and documented their behavior, the trend of this counterculture drug experimentation began.
+Because of the personal experiences with these drugs, Leary and his many outstanding colleagues, including Aldous Huxley (The Doors of Perception) and Alan Watts (The Joyous Cosmology), believed that these were the mechanisms that could bring peace to not only the nation but the world.
+As their research continued, the media followed them and published their work and documented their behavior, the trend of this counterculture drug experimentation began.

 Leary made attempts to bring more organized awareness to people interested in the study of psychedelics.
-He confronted the Senate committee in Washington and recommended for colleges to authorize the conduction of laboratory courses in psychedelics.
-He noted that these courses would "end the indiscriminate use of LSD and would be the most popular and productive courses ever offered".
-Although these men were seeking an ultimate enlightenment, reality eventually proved that the potential they thought was there could not be reached, at least in this time.
-The change they sought for the world had not been permitted by the political systems of all the nations these men pursued their research in.
+In 1966, he testified before a Senate subcommittee in Washington, D.C. and recommended that colleges authorize laboratory courses in psychedelics.
+He predicted such courses "will end the indiscriminate use of LSD by young people, and in addition will be probably the most popular and productive courses ever offered in any educational institution, because here we are opening the mind, not just teaching concepts to students."

+Although psychedelic evangelists like Leary were seeking an ultimate enlightenment, reality eventually proved that the potential they thought was there could not be reached, at least not during this time.
+The change they sought for the world was not permitted by the political systems in the nations in which they pursued their research.
 Ram Dass states, "Tim and I actually had a chart on the wall about how soon everyone would be enlightened ...
 We found out that real change is harder.
 We downplayed the fact that the psychedelic experience isn't for everyone."